chanb/MeLeCaR/README.md

 ### **Evaluation**

-We use the ipython notebook "Evaluation.ipynb" to evaluate our OPT, LFU and LRU cache replacement policies.
-We use "predict.py" to evaluate our trained models.
+We use the ipython notebook `Evaluation.ipynb` to evaluate our OPT, LFU and LRU cache replacement policies.
+We use `predict.py` to evaluate our trained models.

 ### **Visualization**

-We use the ipython notebook "Chart for Supervised Learning.ipynb" to plot our experiment results.
-Results are stored in the "result.xlsx" excel file.
+We use the ipython notebook `Chart for Supervised Learning.ipynb` to plot our experiment results.
+Results are stored in the `result.xlsx` excel file.

 ### **Scripts**